Kirken2004/tv-kir-ondulat/README.md

 The indicator loses his relevance when the **Retracement BC** is lower than 33%.
 Above that, arrows **N, V, E** and **NT** can still reveal potential targets.

 When the market is strongly bullish or bearish, it's not unusual to watch the price go crazy above or below the window.
 In such cases, the chart may follow a strength arrow that is a multiple of **E** or **N**.
 That's why this script has an option to display those multiples as new attractive targets.
+Take notes that 5E/5N are irrational targets.

 The **SLP** stands for **Stupid Linear Prediction**.
 It's really just the direction the chart is heading into from the C point to now (now being the last confirmed bar).
 It has no real value.
 The calculated value shown in the purple label is the market price this chart would end up at if continuing in that direction, up to the **Target Time**.